 So beer… it was one of the things I thought I wouldn’t be able to enjoy again after my diagnosis in 2015.
 And back then, there were one or two ‘token’ gluten free brands available and I remember them being just average.
-But the world of gluten free beer has come on in leaps and bounds, especially in the last few years and it’s something I’ve really got back into recently.
+But the world of gluten free beer has come on in leaps and bounds, especially in the last few years.

 There are a few ways that breweries make their beer gluten free, this could be by removing it with an enzyme during the brewing process, brewing with only gluten free grains, or creating a brewing process that removes the gluten at each stage.
 I’m not exactly an expert in that field, but Coeliac UK have a little information about it here.